 Quest Shaman is all about Battlecries.
 Here are our top synergies and tips for playing the deck as best you can:

-- Expensive Battlecries like Giggling Inventor are more helpful later on in the game.
+- Expensive Battlecries like Fire Elemental are more helpful later on in the game.
 Playing them alongside your Hero Power once Corrupt the Waters is completed is usually the best course of action.

-- Mind Control Tech is another excellent counter to wide boards.
-When used in conjunction with your Heart of Vir'naal Hero Power, it can steal two minions from the enemy for just 5 mana.
+- When used in conjunction with your Heart of Vir'naal Hero Power, Mind Control Tech can steal two minions from the enemy for just 5 mana, as long as the card’s Battlecry condition is met.